Assyrian-Remote-OpenSource-Society/Assyrian-Open-Source-STEM-Wordlists/README.md

 ## Additional Notes

-Non-STEM topics will be initiated in this repository; however, it should be expected that a different repository will be created for them at some point (by anyone).
+Non-STEM topics will be initiated in this repository; however, it should be expected that different repositories will be created for them at some point (by anyone).